ccornish/AlignComment/README.md

 The column is configured by setting a parameter in a sublime-settings file.
 This can be global or per syntax, allowing for different values for different files.
 Space or tab indentations are supported.
-If no colunm value is set, then a default column value of 80 is used.
+If no column value is set, then a default column value of 80 is used.
 The value can be entered as an integer number with support for text conversion built into the plug-in.
 If the value is invalid, then a warning message is displayed in the console.
 An example of setting is: